 New & Used Alfa Romeo 4C: In Depth

-Alfa Romeo dropped off the radar of American drivers back in the early 1990s, when it withdrew from sales, taking the ancient Spider convertible and slow-selling 164 sedan with it.
+Alfa Romeo dropped off the radar of American drivers back in the early 1990s when it withdrew from sales, taking the ancient Spider convertible and slow-selling 164 sedan with it.
 This new 4C aims to erase the bad memories and create a set of exciting new ones, while also bringing the brand to a whole new generation that has no experience with it at all.

 MORE: Read our 2015 Alfa Romeo 4C review

 The 4C is rear-wheel drive, and the sole transmission is a six-speed, dual-clutch automatic with paddle shifters.
 It has a few shift modes, from fully automatic operation to full manual control.